ArjunB126/Tic_Tac_Toe/README.md

 3. Player take turns to click on an empty cell to mark it with their symbol.
 4. The  player Or Computer to get three of their symbols in a row (horizontally, vertically, or diagonally) wins.
 5. If the board is filled and not player nor a Computer has won, the game ends in a draw.

+## Installation

+1. Clone the repository to your local machine

+2. Open the `index.html` file in your web browser.